 Dinosaur Provincial Park

 If your dinosaur interests have been peaked but not sated, we highly recommend also visiting Dinosaur Provincial Park.
-Just 170 km east of the Royal Tyrrell Museum, Dinosaur Provincial Park is the location where many of the displays in the museum are recovered from the earth and fossil fragments are scattered across the landscape.
+Just 170 km east of Drumheller lies Dinosaur Provincial Park.
+It’s the landscape where many of the displays in the Royal Tyrrell museum are recovered..